Honors Requirements & Eligibility

 After the final draft is approved, the student will be required to give a public presentation on his or her project.
 Most honors students display their projects or discuss them at Dominican’s URSCI Expo, held each April on campus.
 View examples.

-Deadlines and guides for writing a distinction proposal and project guides for both students and faculty mentors are available from the honors director, or on the Blackboard Departmental Honors Project site.
+Deadlines and guides for writing a distinction proposal and project guides for both students and faculty mentors are available from the honors director.

 Students who decide not to complete their project must send a statement of their reasons to the Honors Committee.
 Students who do not make satisfactory progress may be required by the Honors Committee to withdraw their project.